How to prepare now for the workplace of the future

 Although only established in the last decade, the idea of flexible working has been around since the 1970s.
 Flexible working is defined as leaving behind the traditional, rigid 9-to-5, five-day week structure.
 The flexible working model encourages diversity and inclusion, helping to future-proof and strengthen organisations.

-AI is a pivotal factor in shaping the future of work.
-From tracking human behaviour for space utilisation insights to smart building features like facial recognition, AI is revolutionising workspace design and usage.
+Artificial Intelligence is redefining how Australian workplaces operate as per future of work .
+From automating repetitive tasks to optimising workspaces with real-time data, businesses leveraging AI see increased productivity and employee satisfaction.
 The integration of AI requires investment in education and training programs to ensure the workforce collaborates effectively with these technologies.

 The massive rise of AI in the workplace will redefine how people work and their roles in hiring and retaining talent, inclusivity and regulation.